 Indianapolis at the Time of the Great Migration, 1900-1920

 Originally published in August 1996 (No. 65) Black History News & Notes, a newsletter of the Indiana Historical Society.
-Highlights the movement of African Americans from the South to Indianapolis and the different infrastructure, job opportunities, residential segregation, and other inequalities they encountered once they arrived in the city.
+It highlights the movement of African Americans from the South to Indianapolis and, furthermore, the different infrastructure, job opportunities, residential segregation, and other inequalities they encountered once they arrived in the city.

 Indy Parks